cmdcolin/oddgenes/README.md

 ### rs SNP identifiers occuring in multiple places

-Due to how dbSNP is creating, an rs SNP ID can occur in multiple places on the genome https://www.biostars.org/p/2323/
+Due to how dbSNP is created (based on alignments), an rs ID can occur in multiple places on the genome https://www.biostars.org/p/2323/

 ### Weird characters in FASTA sequence names

-In response to hg38 including a colon in sequence names, which conflicts with commonly used representation of a range as chr1:1-100 for example, people analyzed meta-character frequencies in sequence names https://github.com/samtools/hts-specs/issues/291
+In response to hg38 including a colon in sequence names, which conflicts with commonly used representation of a range as chr1:1-100 for example (note: SAMv1.pdf contains a regex to help resolve this), people analyzed meta-character frequencies in sequence names https://github.com/samtools/hts-specs/issues/291

 ```
 ENA